Adam4lexander/Spoke/Docs/Core/00_MentalModel.md

 }
 ```

 > RequestTick() doesn't mean it will happen immediately, although in default cases it often does.
-The epoch schedules itself on its nearest ticker, which potentially has its own ticker.
+The epoch schedules itself on its nearest ticker, which may have its own ticker.
 The tick could be deferred for a number of reasons: the epoch is already ticking, or a different epoch in the tree is prioritised for the next tick.
 We'll get to this later, the rules controlling this are predictable, but in general requesting to tick only flags the intention.
 The Spoke runtime ultimately decides when it happens.

 Now we can test `CounterEpoch` by spawning a new `SpokeTree`: